boneskull/angular-history/README.md

 Undoing/Redoing
 ---------------

 Once something is `watch()`ed, you can undo or redo changes to it, *if that expression is assignable*.
 If you pass a function as the expression, you may not undo/redo, but you will still have access to the history stack.
 Anyway, to undo, execute:

 ```javascript
 History.undo('foo', $scope);
 ```

-The `$scope` will be updated with the most recent verision of the object.
-You can `undo()` as many times as there are changes in the expression's value since you `watch()`ed it.
+The `$scope` will be updated with the most recent version of the object.
+You can `undo()` as many times as there are changes in the expression's value since you `watch()`ed it--this is an entire history stack.

 Furthermore, an event will be emitted.
 The `$rootScope` will `$broadcast()` a `History.undone` event with the following information: